osm2pgsql-dev/osm2pgsql-website/_manual-v2/11-advanced-topics.md

 Use the `--disable-parallel-indexing` option to build the indexes one after the other.

-### Handling of Forward Dependencies

-Whenever a node changes, osm2pgsql will find all ways and relations that have this node as a member and reprocess them.
-Similarly, whenever a way changes, their parent relations are reprocessed.
-So osm2pgsql will automatically handle "forward dependencies" from nodes and ways to their parents.
-Almost always this is the behaviour you want.

-*Version >= 1.4.0*{: .version} This behaviour can be disabled with the command line option `--with-forward-dependencies=false`.
-It is used by Nominatim which uses the specialized Gazetteer output which doesn't need this behaviour.

-*Version >= 1.8.0*{: .version} The command line option `--with-forward-dependencies` is deprecated and will be removed soon.
-Nominatim has been changed in the mean time to not need this any more and nobody else needs it either.

 ### Using Database While Updating

 To improve performance osm2pgsql uses several parallel threads to import or